 - Contact hours

-- equivalent to 4 hours per week as a mix of lectures/labs/Practical Classes plus 100 hours of accredited at-elbow supervision at a recognised clinical site.
+- equivalent to 4 hours per week as a mix of lectures/labs/tutorials plus 100 hours of accredited at-elbow supervision at a recognised clinical site.
 Delivery of theoretical material occurs in two intensive five-week courses in January–March and June–August, followed by two weeks in both semesters of hands-on work at UWA, before the supervised clinical work off-campus throughout the year.

 Katz, J., ed.
 Handbook of Clinical Audiology, 5th edn: Williams & Wilkins Press 2002

 Prescribed readings from Johnstone-Peters Library of Hearing Science.